json-schema-org/json-schema-spec/Home.md

 Changes that would affect implementation behavior should typically be opened as an issue first.

 Pull requests should be made to master.

+## Writing guidelines

+An Internet-Draft publication replaces previous documents in their entirety.
+Behavorial changes to the document should be reverse-compatible with existing written schemas, or allow for implementations to implement old and removed behavior.

+The meta-schema URI is used to differentiate between different vocabularies (Validation and Hyper-schema).
+The authority on JSON Schema behavior is the respective specification document, not the JSON meta-schema; the JSON version of the meta-schema is maintained in an informative capacity only.
+However, the meta-schema URI referred to in the document should desginate a fixed JSON document, and updates to this document should be publised at a new URI.
+Updates should be made to the meta-schema and published at a time when it becomes desirable for new behaviors and features to be described in this fashion.

+The "master" branch should always be Internet-Draft ready.
+The document editor is responsible for ensuring that the writing meets best practices for an I-D. An I-D will be published from "master" branch when wider review is desired, at the editor's discretion.

 ## I-D publish process